 The solid matrix in the electrode is usually applied as a slurry, which is a mixture of heavy solid particles in suspension.
 The need to extensively process this material and apply it as a thin coating, often in layers, requires a specific rheological profile.
 Viscosity and shear thinning properties help with mixing, yield stress and zero-shear viscosity aid with stability.
 A whole host of rheological properties such as surface tension and extensional viscosity, as well as viscosity and yield stress, come into play when using slurries as a thin film electrode coating and have a significant impact on battery performance.

 Contact us to discuss approaches for characterising your battery electrode slurries.

 The Rheology of an Electrode Slurry is Intrinsically Tied to It’s Handling Properties

-Once the mixing is completed and you have achieved an even dispersion, maintaining that dispersion during storage is a separate challenge.
-Once again, there are rheological properties that can be targeted within your formulation to aid with stability, and maintain an even particle dispersion.
+Once the mixing is completed and an even dispersion has been achieved, maintaining that dispersion during storage is a separate challenge.
+Even if the electrode slurry is stored under strict conditions, the dispersion state of the slurry can deteriorate due to agglomeration of particles or reconstruction of microstructure by agitation.
+This may cause problems during application including surface defects, non-uniform thickness or non-uniform electrode loading, and clogging of pipes and filters.
+Once again, there are rheological properties that can be targeted within a formulation to aid with stability and maintain an even particle dispersion.

-Zero shear viscosity describes the viscosity of the slurry at rest, such as when it is in storage.
-While a slurry displays very obvious fluid properties, at very low stresses it has the potential to react as a solid.
-This zero shear viscosity can aid with stability, preventing the solid particles from settling to the bottom of the solution.
+Zero-shear viscosity describes the viscosity of the slurry at rest, such as when it is in storage.
+While a slurry can display obvious fluid properties, at very low stresses it has the potential to react as a solid.
+The zero-shear viscosity can aid with stability, preventing the solid particles from settling to the bottom of the solution.

 Rheology is Key to Creating Even Layer Thin Films In Any Printing Process